MU001999/MachineLearning_practices/README.md

 # MachineLearning_Practices

-The implementations about the Machine Learning and Neural Network algorithm by Python.
+The implementations about the Machine Learning and Neural Network algorithm by Python.<br>Now these are all incomplete.
 ## The plan ( temporarily
 * Classification
 	* k-Nearest Neighbor ( KNN